SoftUni-Internal/interactive-content/EN/03-Regex/02-Quantifiers.md

     console.log(result);
 ```

-`+` matches the previous element one or more times.
+`+` matches the preceding element one or more times.

 Example: `Hellooo World!
 Hello Again!`